 Nomination and Remuneration Committee of Directors is authorized to decide the remuneration of the Managing Director/Executive Director's, subject to the approval of the Members and Central Government, if required.
-Remuneration comprises of fixed Component viz. salary, perguisites and allowances and a variable component.
+Remuneration comprises of fixed Component viz. salary, perquisites and allowances and a variable component.

-(ii) Composition and Meeting of the Committee
+(ii) Composition of the Committee

-Presently, the Nomination and Remuneration Committee of the Company comprises of Executive and Non-executive Directors of the Board.
-The Chairperson of the Committee is Dr. Anuradha Mishra, Non-Executive Independent Director.
-Other members are Mr. Sudhir Shukla, a Non-executive Director and Ms. Urmila Gupta, Non-Executive Independent Director.
-Ms. Jyoti Lata, Company Secretary acts as the Secretary of the Committee.
-During the financial year one meeting of NRC was held on May on May 29, 2017.
+Committee comprises of Executive and Non-executive Directors.
+The Chairperson of the Committee is Dr. Anuradha Mishra, a Non-executive Independent Director and other members of the Committee are Mr. Sudhir Shukla, Non-Executive Director, Mr. Anil Kapoor, Non-Executive Director and Ms. Urmila Gupta, Non-Executive Independent Director.
+Mr. Ajay Mishra, Company Secretary acts as the Secretary of the Committee.